 It’s indicative of a worrying trend for retailers, where customers refuse to buy unless offered significant discounts.

 In a competitive retail landscape where margins are already under pressure, this is bad news for retailers hoping to make profits.
 The danger is that discounters are encouraging consumers to do their seasonal shopping during the discounting period, cannibalizing their own sales for the rest of the season.
+In 2015, sales in Great Britain increased faster in November than in December.

 In 2014, Brazil saw online sales rise 12 times on the day.
 Whatever markets you are active in, it’s worth researching what kinds of products are on sale from US and other overseas retailers.
 Cross-border sales may be particularly strong over Black Friday, which may affect your sales in the discounted categories of goods.